Energy Bars with Protein for Satiety

 - Truebar– like the Medleys, this bar is soft and chewy, and has added sugars (including brown rice syrup and cane juice).
 About 160 calories with 3g protein and 3g fiber.

-- Kind Bars – at around 200 calories, these bars also have the honey-like pull of the Truebars and Medleys, but the nut and fruit pieces are larger including larger pieces of nuts, seeds, and dried fruit.
-People have told me they love the Kind Bars.
-They ARE tasty, but I’ve found they are perhaps too sweet…making me want to eat more.
+- Kind Bars – While very popular, I'm not a big fan of these.
+At around 200 calories (and not much protein or fiber), these bars also have the honey-like pull of the Truebars and Medleys, but the nut and fruit pieces are larger including larger pieces of nuts, seeds, and dried fruit.
+Yes, they ARE tasty, but I’ve found they are perhaps too sweet…making me want to eat more.
+What about you?

 Higher Protein Bars for more satiety (fullness)